 - Nonprofit [501(c)(3)] organization whose primary purpose may not be legal, as long as the work itself is law-related and supervised by an attorney

 Please note that this outline is neither exhaustive nor all-inclusive.
-If you have a potential pro bono project but you are unsure whether or not it will qualify for pro bono credit, please contact Lisa Kim.
+If you have a potential pro bono project but you are unsure whether or not it will qualify for pro bono credit, please contact Matthew Poe.

-In order to claim pro bono credit, students must complete and submit at least two forms for each placement:
+In order to claim Columbia pro bono credit, whether mandatory or voluntary, students must complete and submit at least two forms within 30 days of completing each placement:

-- An Exit Questionnaire, to be completed by the student, and
+- An Exit Questionnaire, to be completed by the student (for instructions, see below), and

-- A Supervisor’s Report, to be completed by the supervising attorney.
+- A Supervisor’s Report, to be completed by the supervising attorney (for instructions, see below).

 - Some projects also may require a student to complete a Student-Initiated Petition prior to beginning the work.